 I happened to pick up these stoneware mugs by Hearth & Hand™ with Magnolia at Target and originally was going to use them for hot chocolate, but they weren’t big enough.
 So I thought, why not turn them into candles?
 You can use old mugs that you have laying around, or find them at a local thrift store or even at TJ Maxx.
 Amazon also has a great selection, but your best bet for lower prices would be at a thrift shop.
 You can also use mason jars if you have that lying around as well.

-It’s up to you as to what fragrance you’ll want to use.
-Since I already had a selection of fragrance oil that I purchased from Amazon, I used that.
-I wanted a fun scented candle (bubblegum); however, for the holidays, such as Christmas, there are winter essential oils such as mistletoe, candy cane, or even cranberry scented oils that are perfect.
+It’s up to you as to what fragrance you want to use.
+Since I already had a selection of fragrance oils that I purchased from Amazon, I used those.
+I wanted a fun-scented candle (bubblegum); however, for the holidays, such as Christmas, there are winter essential oils such as mistletoe, candy cane, or even cranberry scented oils that are perfect.
 If you’re planning on making candles for your kitchen, I personally prefer food-scented oils.
 It really depends on the season or what you’re looking for.

 Here’s what you’ll need to make to your candles.